The Grantown Society SCIO is a Scottish Charitable Incorporated Organisation No SC050104

 The Grantown Society

 The Grantown Society was launched on Friday 31st May 1974.
 Since then, the Society has worked to promote, preserve and develop this very special heritage.
 We are now celebrating our 50th year with a full year's anniversary programme.
+On 23rd April 2020 the Society took on charity status.

 Site currently being reconstructed